 Cosponsored and helped pass the Equality Act, which would include gender identity and sexual orientation as two identities protected under federal civil rights.

-Cosponsored the Paycheck Fairness Act, which would strengthen the Equal Pay Act and give women more tools to challenge unfair pay.
+Cosponsored and helped pass the Paycheck Fairness Act, which would strengthen the Equal Pay Act and give women more tools to challenge unfair pay.

 Supported reauthorization of the Violence Against Women Act (VAWA), which provides for increased protections for victims of domestic violence.
 The legislation includes expanded protections for Native American women, LGBTQ individuals, students, and immigrant women.

 The Survivors’ Bill of Rights Act, which would establish rights for survivors of sexual assault, including the right to a rape kit, notification prior to the destruction of the rape kit, and be informed of the results of a rape kit.
 President Obama signed this bill into law last year.

 Protecting the health and safety of women and the LGBT community ensure their right to quality, affordable care--just like every other American.
 As a member of the House Energy & Commerce Committee, I was on the frontline fighting against the American Health Care Act (AHCA), which would repeal Obamacare and defund Planned Parenthood.

-The Women’s Health Protection Act of 2017, which would codify Roe v.
+Cosponsored the Women’s Health Protection Act, which would codify Roe v.
 Wade, preventing states from imposing burdensome restrictions on abortion providers or banning abortion prior to viability or if a doctor believes that continuing pregnancy would harm a woman’s health.

 The Access to Birth Control Act, which would ensure that pharmacies without the prescribed medication in stock must order it in a timely manner, refer the woman to another pharmacy that will fill the prescription, or transfer the prescription so that she can pick it up at a pharmacy confirmed to have the medication in stock.